shopware/docs/guides/installation/devenv.md

 If you wish to seamlessly switch between multiple development environments which use devenv we recommend to install [direnv](https://direnv.net/).

+When you enter a project directory using devenv, direnv will automatically activate the environment for you.
+This means that you can use the binaries and services without having to run `devenv up` manually.

 First, install direnv:

 {% tabs %}